chaitanyagupta/zorm/README.md

 ### Class definitions

 Rows in a database table are parsed into data access objects (DAOs).
 One row is parsed into a single DAO.
-We define an `ORGANIZATION` class to represent the `organizations` database table.
+We define an `ORGANIZATION` class to represent rows in the `organizations` database table.

 ```cl
 (defclass organization ()